CapitaLand secures S$400 million in green loans to catalyse greening of global portfolio

 • CapitaLand corporate offices in Singapore to adopt 100% renewable energy by end 2020

 Singapore, 15 April 2020 – CapitaLand has secured a total of S$400 million in two bilateral green loans to catalyse greening of the Group’s global portfolio by 2030.
 The S$150 million four-year green loan is provided by DBS Bank Ltd (DBS) while the S$250 million three-year multi-currency green loan is provided by The Hongkong and Shanghai Banking Corporation Limited – Singapore Branch (HSBC).

 Proceeds from these green loans will be used towards the financing or refinancing of the development, investment and acquisition of certified green buildings.
-The green buildings must achieve or is expected to achieve minimally a Green Mark GoldPLUS certification by the Building & Construction Authority of Singapore (BCA) or a Leadership in Energy and Environmental Design (LEED) Gold rating by the United States Green Building Council.
+The green buildings must achieve or are expected to achieve minimally a Green Mark GoldPLUS certification by the Building & Construction Authority of Singapore (BCA) or a Leadership in Energy and Environmental Design (LEED) Gold rating by the United States Green Building Council.

 Mr Andrew Lim, Group Chief Financial Officer, CapitaLand Group said: “CapitaLand’s continued efforts in sustainable finance shows our strong dedication to responsible growth.
 With the latest S$400 million in green loans, CapitaLand and our real estate investment trusts have raised in excess of S$1.32 billion through sustainable finance.
 The funds will further underpin our sustainability efforts, creating better environmental, social and governance (ESG) outcomes for the communities we operate in.
 It is heartening to have like-minded banking partners in DBS and HSBC, who continue to share our long-term commitment towards sustainability, regardless of the challenges stemming from the COVID-19 situation.
 CapitaLand will remain focused on doing right, doing good and doing well.”